 The high temperature stability and low temperature fluidity of synthetic lubricants make them ideally suited for drivetrain components.
 In this environment the lubricant is not subjected to combustion byproducts.
 This means the lubricant, with its higher oxidation resistance can last substantially longer.
 Drain intervals of 250,000 to 500,000 miles more than offset the higher purchase price of the lubricant.

-Dynamometer and on-highway vehicle testing have demonstrated significant benefits in fuel economy with the use of synthetic oils.
+Dynamometer and on-highway vehicle testing have demonstrated significant benefits in fuel economy.

 Lubrication versus axle and transmission losses

 Tire Rolling Resistance